ubuntu/ubuntu-desktop-documentation/docs/how-to/turn-off-bitlocker-in-windows.md

     ![The BitLocker Drive Encryption settings in Windows](/images/bitlocker-drive-encryption.png)

+1. If the status is "BitLocker waiting for activation", it means that BitLocker is enabled but your data isn't encrypted yet.

+    Enable BitLocker first by clicking {guilabel}`Turn on BitLocker`.
+Then proceed.

 1. Click {guilabel}`Turn off BitLocker`.

-    If BitLocker is enabled but your data isn't encrypted yet, turn BitLocker on and then off.

 1. Windows informs you that it is going to decrypt the data.